 In 1970, when the District was formed, the air in Santa Barbara County did not meet the federal one-hour ozone standard.
 For 30 years, our efforts focused on attaining that standard.
 In August 2003, Santa Barbara County was officially designated attainment for the federal one-hour ozone standard.
 Furthermore, the United States Environmental Protection Agency (USEPA) has designated Santa Barbara County as attainment for the 2008 federal eight-hour ozone standard (0.075 parts per million).
-The eight-hour standard replaced the previous federal one-hour standard to 0.070 ppm; Santa Barbara County was designated unclassifiable/attainment for the revised standard in April 2018.
+The eight-hour standard replaced the previous federal one-hour standard.
+In December 2015, the USEPA strengthened the federal eight-hour ozone standard to 0.070 ppm; Santa Barbara County was designated unclassifiable/attainment for the revised standard in April 2018.